helidon-io/helidon/docs/mp/guides/upgrade_4x.md

 ### MicroProfile Support

-Helidon 4.0.0 adds support for [MicroProfile 6.0](https://download.eclipse.org/microprofile/microprofile-6.0/microprofile-spec-6.0.html#microprofile6.0).
+Helidon 4.0.0 adds support for [MicroProfile 6.0][microprofile-6-0].
 Key changes include:

-- Significant updates to the [MicroProfile Metrics specification](https://download.eclipse.org/microprofile/microprofile-metrics-5.0.0/microprofile-metrics-spec-5.0.0.html).
+- Significant updates to the [MicroProfile Metrics specification][microprofile-metrics-specification].
 - Addition of the MicroProfile Telemetry specification which replaces the MicroProfile OpenTracing specification.
-- Support for the [Jakarta EE 10 Core Profile](https://jakarta.ee/specifications/coreprofile/10/jakarta-coreprofile-spec-10.0#introduction) (instead of individual Jakarta EE specifications).
+- Support for the [Jakarta EE 10 Core Profile][jakarta-ee-10-core-profile] (instead of individual Jakarta EE specifications).
 - Various minor updates to other MicroProfile specifications.
 Review the individual MicroProfile specifications for details.

-Helidon 4.1.0 adds support for [MicroProfile 6.1](https://download.eclipse.org/microprofile/microprofile-6.1/microprofile-spec-6.1.html#microprofile6.1).
+Helidon 4.1.0 adds support for [MicroProfile 6.1][microprofile-6-1].

 > [!NOTE]
 > Read each specification carefully to check for incompatible changes.